BaronSam3di/BaronSam3di/README.md

 - 👋 Hi, I’m @YorkshireGold because I like good tea.
 I work for IBM as a software engineer.
-- 👀 I’m interested in security, data science, algorithms and design patterns.
+- 👀 I’m interested in Malware, Pentesting, Data Science, Algorithms and Design Patterns.
 - 🌱 I’m currently learning 100 algorithms in 100 days.
 Next up is design patterns.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate Offensive Cyber projects that are data driven.
 - 📫 How to reach me g dot o w d e n (at) g m ail dot co m .

 <!---